flofriday/UEB-Testsuite/ag/README.md

 # parser tests

-Here are a couple of tests files that test the parser with the framework provided by the LVA.
+Here are a couple of tests files that test the ag with the framework provided by the LVA.

 # Usage

-We assume here that a `make` in the folder `~/abgabe/parser` will create a binary called `parser` (as wanted by the assignment).
+We assume here that a `make` in the folder `~/abgabe/ag` will create a binary called `ag` (as wanted by the assignment).

-1. Copy the files from this directory into `~/test/parser` _(this is already the case if you have followed the instructions on the main page)_
+1. Copy the files from this directory into `~/test/ag` _(this is already the case if you have followed the instructions on the main page)_
-2. Run the tests with: `/usr/ftp/pub/ubvl/test/parser/test`
+2. Run the tests with: `/usr/ftp/pub/ubvl/test/ag/test`

 # Contribution